LucasLeow/SoftwareDesignAndArchitecture/README.md

 ---

 Watching countless programming courses is insufficient.
-Many people call it stuck in "Tutorial Hell".
+Many people call it "Tutorial Hell".
 The solution?
-Build your own project.
-However, one should not simply get their "hands-dirty" and begin a project randomly.
+Building your own project.
+However, one should not simply dive into a project randomly.
 This can lead to messy design and bad practices in code.

 Proper software development design and planning is crucial in the journey of programming.
-Thus, this repo was created to dump all the software project design and architecture learning and for all self projects to follow this planning guideline.
+Thus, this repo was created to dump all the software project design and architecture learning and for all my projects to follow this guideline.

 ###### (14-1-2024 20:50)